riusricardo/midnight-kitties/README.md

 - Basic genetic inheritance simulates trait passing

 This demonstrates how Compact can handle complex logic while maintaining integration with external modules.

-## NFT Module Integration

-This project demonstrates how to work with external NFT modules from the [`midnight-contracts`](https://github.com/riusricardo/midnight-contracts) repository:

-### What This Approach Provides:
-- **Time Saving** - No need to implement standard NFT functionality from scratch
-- **Reliability** - Uses tested NFT implementations as a foundation
-- **Modularity** - Clean separation between standard and custom functionality
-- **Learning** - Shows how to build on existing Midnight infrastructure

-### Integration Benefits:
-The external NFT module handles all the standard ERC-721 operations (balanceOf, ownerOf, approve, etc.), while our contract focuses on the CryptoKitties-specific logic like breeding, marketplace, and genetic systems.
-This demonstrates a practical approach to smart contract development where you can focus on your unique features rather than reimplementing common patterns.

 ## 🧪 Development & Testing